GeoffCox/sterling-svelte/src/routes/(app)/topics/theme/+page.md

 ## Status Colors

-Several colors can be used to give meaning to status.
+Several colors are used to create an association with a status.

 <Swatch
 backgroundColor="--stsv-status--info__background-color"